EnglishMastered/webpage/readme.txt

 hello reader
-hope you find it good
+hope you find it good and funny